Toronto Transit Commission fares: At subway stations

-All subway stations have at least one entrance equipped with a farebox staffed by a customer service agent where customers can make or prove fare payment with legacy fare media (cash, legacy tickets, tokens, transfers, and legacy TTC day passes).
+All subway stations have at least one entrance equipped with either a farebox staffed by a customer service agent or a traditional collector booth where customers can make or prove fare payment with legacy fare media (cash, legacy tickets, tokens, transfers, and legacy TTC day passes).
 Children (aged 12 or under) without a Presto card can gain free access to the system through these staffed entrances.

 Before the transition to Presto, TTC subway stations had two types of fare gates, metal push-bar tripod turnstiles at staffed entrances and floor-to-ceiling turnstiles at unstaffed subway entrances, both of which allowed customers to pass through the gates by inserting a token or swiping a fare card with a magnetic strip, such as a monthly or weekly TTC pass or a GTA weekly pass.
 From 2016 to 2018, the TTC introduced new plexiglass paddle-style fare gates at all subway station entrances, which replaced the old tripod turnstiles used at staffed entrances and floor-to-ceiling revolving turnstiles used at unstaffed entrances.
 The first of these new gates were installed at Main Street station in March 2016 and they were added to all subway station entrances by June 2018, with Finch being the last station to have Presto fare gates and readers installed at its entrances.
 In 2019, after physical passes were discontinued, the swipe card readers were removed.
 Following these removals, only Presto customers can pass through unstaffed fare gates.
 Customers with legacy fare media, such as cash and paper transfers, can only enter at staffed entrances.
 Once the conversion to Presto is complete and legacy TTC fare media are no longer accepted, the only way to enter a subway station will be through the fare gates using Presto media.

 On TTC buses and streetcars

-On buses, legacy tickets, tokens or cash (change not given) must be deposited into a farebox by the front door near the operator, while Presto users must tap their card or ticket on a Presto fare reader to validate their fares.
+On buses, legacy tickets, tokens or cash (change not given) must be deposited into a farebox by the front door near the operator, while Presto, credit and debit card users must tap their card on a Presto fare reader to validate their fares.

 On the Flexity streetcars (both the Outlook and the Freedom models), the operator is situated inside a separated cab and does not monitor fare payments.
-For non-Presto users, fare payment procedures on the Flexity vehicles are as follows:
+For legacy fare media users, fare payment procedures on the Flexity vehicles are as follows: